HurlesGroupSanger/DeNovoWEST/README.md

 ## DeNovoWEST

-To run `DeNovoWEST`, you will need Python x.x and R. More details are provided in the `README` in the `DeNovoWEST` directory.
+To run `DeNovoWEST`, you will need Python 3.x and R. More details are provided in the `README` in the `DeNovoWEST` directory.

 ## Input files

-This directory contains the files needed to recreate some of the main text figures from the Kaplanis, Samocha, van de Wiel, Zhang et al manuscript.
+This directory contains the files needed to recreate some of the main text figures from the Kaplanis, Samocha, Wiel, Zhang et al manuscript.
 Specifically, the following files are provided:
 1. *De novo* mutations from 31,058 individuals with a developmental disorder
 2. Extended `DeNovoWEST` results file with information about per gene mutation rates
 3. Sex information for probands in the study